Domestic Battery Material Production With Unlimited Chemistry Possibilities

 UniMelt Technology – a revolutionary sustainable manufacturing process

-Not only does producing batteries use a wide range of raw materials, including metals and non-metals, the battery industry can generate considerable amounts of environmental pollutants (e.g., hazardous waste, greenhouse gas emissions, and toxic gases).
+Not only does producing batteries use a wide range of raw materials, including metals and non-metals, but the battery industry can also generate considerable amounts of environmental pollutants (e.g., hazardous waste, greenhouse gas emissions, and toxic gases).
 The development of energy storage is increasingly being looked at as an indispensable component of sustainability.
-While it is clear that electric vehicles are far and away more sustainable than gas combustion vehicles, the manufacturing processes employed to produce the materials for the batteries used in EV’s is not only dated, but environmentally unfriendly and counter to the mission of sustainability and rationale for EVs.
+While it is clear that electric vehicles are far and away more sustainable than gas combustion vehicles, the manufacturing processes employed to produce the materials for the batteries used in EVs are not only dated, but environmentally unfriendly and counter to the mission of sustainability and rationale for EVs.

-Lithium ion batteries contain materials spanning the full spectrum, including ceramics, metals, polymers, lithium salts, carbon and graphite, and increasingly, silicon-based materials.
+Lithium-ion batteries contain materials spanning the full spectrum, including ceramics, metals, polymers, lithium salts, carbon and graphite, and increasingly, silicon-based materials.
 While electrification of vehicles and the grid is a key component of a sustainable energy strategy, the manufacturing processes for many key battery materials are not well aligned with the environmental end goals.
-Traditional material manufacturing processes like coprecipitation (used in production of NMC cathodes) generate large amounts of environmental pollutants, consume huge amounts of water, and use highly energy-intensive processes.
+Traditional material manufacturing processes like coprecipitation (used in the production of NMC cathodes) generate large amounts of environmental pollutants, consume huge amounts of water, and use highly energy-intensive processes.

 Battery Materials Recycling & Upcycling Using UniMelt Microwave Plasma